Saturday, October 9, 2021

 Criminal Impunity: Genesis of the TPLF Initiated Conflict in Tigray

-The same day, the spokesperson of TPLF, now the party governing the Tigray region, was on a regional TV station threatening to fire rockets into neighboring country Eritrea and other targets in Ethiopia hours before attacking two airports in Amhara regional state.
+That same day, the spokesperson for the TPLF—now the ruling party in the Tigray region—appeared on a regional TV station and threatened to launch rockets into neighboring Eritrea and other targets within Ethiopia, just hours before attacks were carried out on two airports in the Amhara regional state.

-There are a lot of similarities between the two threats: both were evidence of criminality on the very people who pronounced them no matter how oblivious the people were.
-The obliviousness however, was deep-seated in the sense of entitlement to the criminal impunity these TPLF members are used to.
-It is this mindset of criminal-impunity that emboldened a former prison torturer to threaten her victims with releasing videos and a representative of regional administration in a sovereign country to admit to being armed with missiles and threaten to target the whole of Eastern Africa.
+There are striking similarities between the two threats: both serve as evidence of criminal intent by the very individuals who issued them, regardless of the public’s awareness.
+That unawareness, however, was rooted in a deep-seated sense of entitlement to criminal impunity—an impunity long enjoyed by members of the TPLF.
+It is this mindset that emboldened a former prison torturer to threaten her victims with the release of abuse footage, and a regional government spokesperson to boast about missile capabilities and openly threaten to target the entire Eastern African region.

 Torture as a Thing of Pride

-Both the tweet and the interview glaringly indicate the all too evident reality that most Ethiopians are aware and that foreigners might not know about TPLF: the sense of considering itself above the law and the romancing with crime with impunity.
+Both the tweet and the televised interview glaringly highlight a reality most Ethiopians know all too well—and that many foreigners may not: the TPLF’s entrenched sense of being above the law and its disturbing romance with criminal impunity.

-Senait Mebrahtu is not only a card-carrying member of TPLF but also- just three years ago- was one of the torturers in the many prisons and torture dungeons throughout Ethiopia that TPLF's administration used to cripple, emasculate and shame its opponents.
-According to the firsthand experience of torture survivors, Senait was one of the most sadistic torturers.
-The heinous catalog of torture used in the dungeons included sodomizing, amputation, pulling fingernails, putting and urinating on victims.
-Most survivors say, “pulling genitals with pliers and flogging while being tied to poles was daily occurrences in prison.”
-Survivors of the torture describe Senait as using sadistic sexual acts to humiliate her victims.
-Her victims recounted that she insulted, urinated on them while in chains.
+Senait Mebrahtu is not only a card-carrying member of the TPLF, but—just three years ago—was one of the torturers operating in the many prisons and underground dungeons across Ethiopia under TPLF rule.
+These facilities were used to cripple, shame, and silence opponents.
+According to firsthand accounts from torture survivors, Senait was among the most sadistic perpetrators.
+The catalog of horrors included sodomy, amputation, fingernail removal, flogging, and urination on victims.
+Survivors reported that acts such as “pulling genitals with pliers and flogging while tied to poles were daily occurrences.”
+Senait, they say, used sexually sadistic acts to humiliate her victims, including verbal abuse and urinating on them while they were in chains.

 Torturers as Heroes